ngalinos95/Kikds4KidsDoc/docs/README.md

 - **Request Deletion**: Ask us to delete your personal information.
 - **Update Your Information**: Modify your email or account details as needed.

-To exercise these rights, please contact us at [Insert Support Email].
+To exercise these rights, please contact us at [kids4kidsbydnz@gmail.com].

 ---